clp-research/slurk/docs/slurk_tools.rst

     $ python tools/start_clients.py

 By default, clients are connected to the Waiting Room.
 Using the `\\-\\-testroom` flag, you can connect clients to the Test Room instead.

+**Known issues for macOS:**

+- Opera can't be selected as a browser
+- some browsers may have to be started manually before running the script (error observed for Chrome)